smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/16 - Complex Joins.md

 Complex joins are SQL join operations that involve multiple tables, complex join conditions, or combinations of different join types.
 These joins often require careful planning and a deep understanding of table relationships, query execution order, and performance considerations.
 While simple joins typically connect two tables with a single condition, complex joins may involve recursive operations, graph traversal, temporal logic, or multi-step data transformations.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mastering complex joins is essential for solving real-world data problems such as finding mutual connections in social networks, calculating shortest paths in routing systems, consolidating overlapping time periods, or traversing hierarchical organizational structures.
+Mastering complex joins is essential for solving real-world data problems, such as finding mutual connections in social networks, calculating shortest paths in routing systems, consolidating overlapping time periods, and traversing hierarchical organizational structures.

 -----------------------------------------------------------